 \section{Introduction}

 Recent advances in \gls{5G} are accelerating the adoption of wireless communications in Industry~4.0, enabling \gls{IIOT}, cyber-physical systems, and \gls{RT} automation~\cite{Wollschlaeger2017}.
-Critical industrial applications require deterministic \gls{uRLLC} performance to ensure reliable operation of production lines, controllers, and sensors.
-Despite \gls{5G} \gls{uRLLC} mechanisms such as flexible numerologies, mini-slots, and grant-free access~\cite{Le2021}, strict latency and reliability guarantees remain challenging under wireless channel variability and heterogeneous traffic.
-Under congestion, heavily loaded flows may impair others, and in industrial automation such timing violations directly affect production accuracy, including motion control, controller synchronization, and actuation.
-This highlights the need for performance isolation to protect delay-critical industrial processes under scarce radio resources.
+Critical industrial applications require deterministic \gls{uRLLC} performance to ensure the reliable operation of production lines, controllers, and sensors.
+Despite \gls{5G} \gls{uRLLC} features such as flexible numerologies, mini-slots, and grant-free access~\cite{Le2021}, stringent latency and reliability guarantees remain difficult under wireless channel variability and heterogeneous traffic.
+Under congestion, heavily loaded flows may degrade others, directly affecting production accuracy in functions such as motion control, controller synchronization, and actuation.
+This creates a clear need for performance isolation under scarce radio resources.

 Network slicing has emerged as a key enabler of logical networks with tailored \gls{QoS} requirements~\cite{Adamuz2023}.
-By dedicating radio resources, slices can guarantee latency and reliability while isolating production-line traffic, making them particularly relevant for smart factories~\cite{5GACIA_QoS_2021}.
-However, most existing works focus on architectures or resource allocation algorithms, without systematically addressing \gls{RAN} slicing-level deployment.
-In scenarios where multiple production lines demand heterogeneous flows with diverse \gls{QoS} requirements, the impact of \gls{RAN}-level slicing decisions on isolation, delay guarantees, and resource efficiency remains insufficiently understood.
+By dedicating radio resources, slices can provide latency and reliability guarantees while isolating production-line traffic, making them particularly relevant for smart factories~\cite{5GACIA_QoS_2021}.
+However, most existing works focus on architectures or resource allocation algorithms without systematically addressing \gls{RAN} slicing-level deployment.
+When multiple production lines generate heterogeneous flows with diverse \gls{QoS} requirements, the impact of \gls{RAN}-level slicing decisions on isolation, delay guarantees, and resource efficiency remains insufficiently understood.